Numerical tolerance for spectral decompositions of random matrices: Introduction

-We give an overview of our main result below.
-Let $A$ be a symmetric, $n \times n$ adjacency matrix for a $d$-dimensional random dot product graph with latent position matrix $X$.
-Suppose that $A$ is {\em hollow}, so $a_{ii}=0$ for every $i$ (and hence the graph has no self-edges).
-Let $\epsilon$ be the error tolerance in the numerical algorithm used to compute the rank-$d$ eigendecomposition of $A$ (for specificity, we rely on Lanczos bidiagonalization).
-Under mild assumptions on the eigengap and maximum row sums of $P$, we find that $\epsilon$ need not be much smaller than $\rho/\|A\|_2^{3/2}$, where $\rho$ is an approximation of the gap between the $d$th and the $(d+1)$st eigenvalues of $A$.
-Our assumptions, along with a bound in \cite{kahan} (Theorem \ref{Kahan} below), imply that as long as $\rho$ is of the same order as $\|A\|_2$, an error tolerance of significantly smaller order than $1/\sqrt{\|A\|_2}$ will not improve the accuracy of the numerical eigendecomposition.
-For random dot product graphs in which the spectral norm of the adjacency matrix is of the same order as the number of vertices $n$, our bound on error tolerance simplifies to choosing a tolerance of slightly smaller order than $1/\sqrt{n}$.
-As we show via numerical simulations in Section \ref{Simulations}, the order of this error can lead to considerable computational savings compared to relying on a default algorithmic tolerance.
+Our main result is the following.
+Let $A$ be a symmetric, random matrix with independent, uniformly bounded entries.
+We suppose that the mean matrix $P$ defined by $P_{ij}=\EE[A_{ij}]$ is rank-$d$ and positive semidefinite.
+Let $\mathcal{S}=[\sigma_{ij}^{2}]_{ij=1}^{n}$ denote the matrix of variances for $A$, so that Let $\epsilon$ be the error tolerance in the numerical algorithm used to compute the rank-$d$ eigendecomposition of $A$.
+Then under mild assumptions on the eigenvalues of $P$ and the order of the rows of $\mathcal{S}$, we find that $\epsilon$ need not be much smaller than $\|A\|_2^{-1/2}$ before further reduction will not improve the accuracy of the numerical eigendecomposition: see Section~\ref{S:Opt_Tol}.
+We also show in Section~\ref{S:Simulations} via numerical simulations on real and simulated data that this choice of $\epsilon$ can lead to considerable computational savings compared to relying on a default algorithmic tolerance, in a problem of estimating the latent positions for a random graph model, and that it does not negatively affect subsequent inference.

-Finally, while we do not pursue this generalization here, our results on an improved stopping criterion can be extended, via a matrix Bernstein inequality and an appropriate modification of the proof of the concentration inequality given in Eq. \ref{eq:tang_concentration} below (see \citet{tang14:_semipar}), to a wider class of symmetric, independent-edge random matrices whose entries satisfy certain moment conditions.
+The organization of the paper is as follows: In the following Section~\ref{S:setting}, we set our notation, terminology, and random matrix model.
+In Section~\ref{S:StatisticalErrorBounds}, we state our results on the order of the statistical error in the approximation of the eigendecomposition of $P$ when using the (exact) eigendecomposition of the observed matrix $A$.
+In Section~\ref{S:NumericalErrorBounds}, we state our results on the order of the numerical error in the approximation of the eigenvectors of $A$ when stopping an algorithm according to condition~\eqref{eq:tol_alt} for a given error tolerance $\epsilon$.
+In Section~\ref{S:Opt_Tol}, we synthesize these results to obtain an optimal choice of $\epsilon$ in the stopping criterion.
+Our simulation results are contained in Section~\ref{S:Simulations}, and all proofs are located in the Appendix~\ref{AS:Proofs}.